Nide17/nide-portfolio/README.md

-# nide-portfolio
+# This is my portfolio using Next.js

-This is my new portfolio using Next.js
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## To get started